seanfisk/personal-chef-repo/config/windows/README.md

     We are primarily interested in the latter, as it is the configuration we will be modifying.

+    **Note:** If you had PowerShell open before running the installer, restart it.
+The installer modifies the `Path` to add Chef binaries.

 1. Set up the Chef client configuration.
 This allows us to authenticate to the Chef server using our *machine* client:

         Invoke-WebRequest https://raw.githubusercontent.com/seanfisk/personal-chef-repo/master/config/windows/client.rb.sample -OutFile C:\chef\client.rb